 Environmental Benefits of Pet Aquamation

 Tranquil Tides believes that honoring your pet at every stage of their life is very important, and we know that Aquamation is a safer, friendlier alternative to flame-based cremation.
 By choosing Aquamation, you are making a conscious choice to help the environment.
 It does so without burning any fossil fuels, without emitting any harmful greenhouse gases, and uses 90% less energy than fire cremation.
-This low carbon footprint process allows the family member to receive 20% more ashes of their beloved pet.

 We are born out of water, many times baptized in water, and our bodies are, on average, 65% water.
 With Aquamation, we are returned to the earth as part of the cycle of life, our elements reabsorbed as Mother Nature intended.
 Aquamation is an environmentally sustainable choice – more so than fire cremation – because it emits nothing into the atmosphere.